Skip to main content

 With the onset of menopause or andropause, the decline in sex steroids effectively raises the set point of the mechanostat.
 The osteocytes become less responsive, or “numb,” to mechanical loading.
 A much greater mechanical strain is now required to elicit the same bone-forming response.

-This explains the clinical observation where a previously effective exercise regimen becomes insufficient to maintain in a hormonally deficient state.
+This explains the clinical observation where a previously effective exercise regimen becomes insufficient to maintain bone mineral density in a hormonally deficient state.
 The individual is still applying the mechanical load, but the cellular machinery that should respond to it has been desensitized.
 Hormonal therapy, therefore, functions to lower this set point back toward its youthful, more sensitive state.
 It restores the osteocytes’ ability to “hear” the mechanical signals generated by exercise, allowing the mechanostat to function optimally once more.

 Hormonal status dictates the sensitivity of bone cells to mechanical loading, thereby controlling the threshold for bone adaptation.